Arcadia-Science/2025-g-p-atlas/src/plotting/README.md

 - **ROC Curves** for evaluating classification performance (e.g., `ROC_gene_classification.png`)
 - **Linkage Analysis** plots highlighting genomic regions of interest

-## Configuration

-Some scripts require specific dataset structures.
-Ensure the input data files match the expected format outlined in the script comments.

 ## Contributing

 See how we recognize [feedback and contributions to our code](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/guide-credit-for-contributions.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.